What is the Spirit of the West?

 The Spirit of the West Connection to Organ and Tissue Donation

-This spirit is not only alive in our outdoor activities, it also thrives within the organ and tissue donation communities throughout Colorado and Wyoming.
+This spirit is not only alive in our outdoor activities, it also thrives within the organ and tissue donation communities throughout Wyoming.
 The generosity of individuals in our communities keep this spirit of the west alive even after their deaths.
-About 69% of Coloradans and 60% of Wyomingites have designated their decision to be organ, eye and tissue donors after death.
-These rates are consistently high from year to year and exceed the national rate of about 48%.
-This proves that the spirit of the west contributes to saving more than 400 lives each year.
+Wyomingites continue to lead the country with the 4th highest donor designation rate by registering their decision to be organ, eye and tissue donors after death.
+This rate is consistently high from year to year and exceeds the national rate, proving that the “Spirit of the West” is alive in Wyoming and contributes to saving hundreds of lives each year.